 Flow B.3.2, Service Provider Deletion by the NPAC.

-Check the database to see if the service provider has associated with it NPA-NXX data, LRN data, or subscription versions with status other than old with an empty failed SP List cancelled, or active where the Old Service Provider value is the SPID.
+Check the database to see if the service provider has associated with it NPA-NXX data, LRN data, or subscription versions with status other than old with an empty failed SP List or cancelled, or subscription versions with status other than active, disconnect-pending, or old (with or without a Failed SP List) where the Old Service Provider value is the service provider being deleted.
 If so, deny the request.

 XIS: